malept/github-action-dependabolt/README.md

 ## Secrets used

-This action uses one of two methods to push the commit back up to the repository:
+This action uses an SSH deploy key with write permissions to push the commit back up to the repository.

-* If `DEPENDABOLT_SSH_DEPLOY_KEY` is specified in the repository secrets, it is used to push the commit back to the repository's SSH endpoint.
-* Otherwise, `GITHUB_TOKEN` is used to push the commit back to the repository's HTTPS endpoint.
-This currently only works with private repositories.
-See the [GitHub Actions forum post](https://github.community/t5/GitHub-Actions/Github-action-not-triggering-gh-pages-upon-push/td-p/26869) for details.
+Specify `DEPENDABOLT_SSH_DEPLOY_KEY` in the repository secrets (the private key).

 ## Example workflow